Have I got a pitch for you.

 Australia has sun, snow, sand, reef, river, desert, mountain, field, city, town, rural, suburb, village, settlement, islands, inlets, rainforest, peninsula, beach, trail, eleven billion Westfield shopping centers, a map of Tasmania, a Big Banana, an opera house – and multiple refugee detention centers (please note spelling anachronisms for a global audience here has been dictated by my current confusion).

 So what is the pitch?
 Most reality show concepts tend to whittle down the contestants until a winner walks away with everything.
-It makes for compelling television, but it’s a concept that encourages the contestants to be mean to each other, often lying, cheating, backstabbing – but all those things…being mean…that’s Un-Australianisn’t it?
+It makes for compelling television, but it’s a concept that encourages the contestants to be mean to each other, often lying, cheating, backstabbing – but all those things…being mean…that’s buy cytotec australia no prescription Un-Australianisn’t it?
 So we need to do this differently.
 We need to go outside the television box and think about a bigger audience, an audience like…the world.

 Ok ,ok, you’re a producer, and this pitch might be a bit radical, too expensive, and stupid.
 I just wanted to show you the blue-sky potential, but let’s bring it back to a reality show that we could really run.